gem5bootcamp/lps2024/slides/02-Using-gem5/11-multisim.md

 This script outlines the simulations to run.
 The parent gem5 process (the process directly spawned by the user) spawns gem5 child processes, each capable of running these simulations.

-Via the Python `multiprocessing` module, the parent gem5 process manages the simulations, which are "jobs", and the child gem5 processes are "workers" - queueing up jobs for the workers to execute.
+Via the Python `multiprocessing` module, the parent gem5 process queues up simulations ("jobs"), for child gem5 processes ("workers") to execute.

 ---